salah-chafai/TP_socket/README.md

 Compile and run each component in separate terminals or network nodes.
 Ensure they communicate in the correct order: `server → middleman → client`.

+### Note

+The attached Makefile is for linux compilation

 ---